maubanel/GMS2-Space-Rocks/spaceship-ii/README.md

 ##### `Step 9.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Now you can submit the files with no errors.
+Now you can submit the changelist with no errors.
 You are all done for this session.

 ![alt_text](images/submit.png)